Games & Quizzes

 /ikˈstrôrd(ə)nˌerē/

-Beyond what is ordinary; very unusual; remarkable. item in company's accounts.
+very unusual or remarkable. item in company's accounts.

 /vikˈtôrēə/